Dc-Valerian/Dc-Valerian/README.md

  I’m an inspiring Software Engineer that wishes contribute to frontend and backend for building web applications.

 - 🔭 I’m Studying at CodeLab.
-- 🌱 I’m currently learning React Redux.
 - 💬 Ask me about anything or discuss anything with me on Typescript ...Let's Exploring Technical Content Writing.
-- 📫 How to reach me:www.linkedin.com/in/valerian-adimike-a95160248 valerianpedro03@gmail.comm
+- 📫 How to reach me: www.linkedin.com/in/valerian-adimike-a95160248 valerianpedro03@gmail.comm ValerianPedro

 LANGUAGE and STACKS: